-How to Publish Your Game In China
+How To Publish Your Game In China

 Our general advice is to publish to at least the top 10 Android app stores in the country, and of course the Chinese Apple App Store for your iOS version.
 Better advice is to also figure in carefully at where your game fits into the top game app stores in the country, because they each have their own focus and.

 Note that, in the past, there was a loophole that the Apple App Store did not appear to be verifying ISBN or SCC numbers.
-However, recently the Apple App Store has required all games have a valid Game Registration Number (GRN / ISBN).
+However, as of February 24, 2020, the Apple App Store has required all games have a valid game registration approval number (GRN / ISBN), with a deadline of July 31, 2020.
 To date, Apple does not appear to be verifying SCC licenses.

 The AppInChina Advantage